-With Operation Sindoor, armed forces demonstrated India's resoluteness to world: VP at NCC camp
+With Operation Sindoor, armed forces demonstrated India's resoluteness to world: VP at NCC Camp

 "Operation Sindoor was a powerful symbol of the unwavering commitment of the Indian armed forces to protect the nation's honour, sovereignty and its citizens," he asserted.

-Vice President Radhakrishnan on Monday formally inaugurated the NCC's Republic Day Camp which will culminate with a PM Rally in January 28.
+Vice President Radhakrishnan on Monday formally inaugurated the NCC's Republic Day Camp, which will culminate with a PM Rally on January 28.

 A total of 2,406 NCC cadets, including 898 girls, from across the country are participating in the nearly month-long camp.

-In his address, he described the cadets as "not just participants in a Republic Day Camp, but ambassadors of a new India" who will contribute to the making of an 'Atmanirbhar' and strong India, a Viksit Bharat by 2047.
+In his address, the Vice President described the cadets as "not just participants in a Republic Day Camp, but ambassadors of a new India" who will contribute to the making of an 'Aatmanirbhar' and strong India, a Viksit Bharat by 2047.

-"In each one of you, I see a strong foundation of a Viksit Bharat, a foundation of a developed, inclusive and confident country, I see in you," the VP said.
+"In each one of you, I see a strong foundation of a Viksit Bharat, a foundation of a developed, inclusive and confident country, I see in you," he said.

 He said under the leadership of Prime Minister Narendra Modi, a transformative journey towards building a developed nation has begun.